jorgegh2/Split-screen/docs/README.md

 If you want to see the solution, you can download the repository and go to the *Solution* folder.

+There is a presentation for this project.
+You can enter [here](https://docs.google.com/presentation/d/1fNaSGmWLskHiHgxzNtHG6GmavzeBu5s9NzlnPtSxhmQ/edit?usp=sharing).

 # Split Screen
 A split screen is a software program with the capacity of split X times their window with a horizontal or vertical orientation.
 The objective to do that, is that the user or player can view different areas of the same or other softwares at the same time.